fr3nch13/cakephp-jira/README.md

 In case you want to see how I'm creating the link to the pages, see the [`src/Template/Element/nav-links.ctp`](blob/master/src/Template/Element/nav-links.ctp) file.

 If you want to overwrite the plugin templates, do so like you're supposed according to the [CakePHP Documentation](https://book.cakephp.org/3/en/plugins.html#overriding-plugin-templates-from-inside-your-application).

+## Notes
+- I've inlcuded the composer.lock file, and if you're forking/pull requesting, you should use it/update it as well.
+This way our environment is as close as possible.
+This helps in debugging/replicating an issue.